DiltheyLab/HLA-LA/README.md

 ## News

+(10 June 2019) If you work with CRAM files and receive error messages like `Unable to fetch reference #5 28687068..28707018`, the reason is that `samtools view` needs to know which reference genome was used to create your CRAM file.
+Solution: use the switch `--samtools_T` to specify a suitable reference genome file.
+Example: `./HLA-LA.pl --BAM NA12878.alt_bwamem_GRCh38DH.20150706.CEU.illumina_platinum_ped.cram --graph PRG_MHC_GRCh38_withIMGT --sampleID NA12878 --samtools_T /path/to/GRCh38_full_analysis_set_plus_decoy_hla.fa`.
+You need a fresh pull from GitHub for this to work, the bioconda version has not been updated yet.

 (24 February 2019) HLA\*LA can now be installed via [bioconda](https://bioconda.github.io)! `conda install hla-la`!

 (07 January 2019) The tool is now called HLA\*LA.
 To preserve backward compatibility, we've created a symlink `HLA-LA.pl` pointing to `HLA-LA.pl`.